 Home of TI-99Dir, TI99HDX and several other must-see projects.

 TI-99/4A Home Computer Book Archive

-A new site where you find many books about the TI-99/4A not seen elsewhere, all collected by airernie and now hosted by acadiel
+Site where you find many books about the TI-99/4A not seen elsewhere, all collected by airernie and now hosted by acadiel

 TI-99/4A Game Shelf